-Jackson Browne’s best known work is a live album of all new songs, themed around the seedy side of a musician’s life on the road.
+Jackson Browne’s best-known work is a live album of all-new songs, themed around the seedy side of a musician’s life on the road.
 Browne was a big enough star by 1977 to take The Section and David Lindley as his backing band, and the album was recorded live on stage, as well as in hotel rooms and backstage.
 Unusually, Browne includes covers, like a charming version of ‘Stay’ spotlighting Lindley’s falsetto vocals, and co-writers on most tracks.
-But the title track, one of only two Browne solo compositions, is the standout track, a sweeping, Springsteen like tale of nostalgia and determination.
+But the title track, one of only two Browne solo compositions, is the standout, a sweeping, Springsteen-esque tale of nostalgia and determination.

 Favourite Song: ‘Running on Empty’

 Look around for the friends that I used to turn to to pull me through

 Looking into their eyes I see them running too

 #2 The Pretender